 Advice on How to Deal With a Son Who Is Addicted to Alcohol

 Whether your son is an adult or a teenager, alcohol addiction cannot be ignored.
 It’s best to confront this issue head-on.
 As a parent, it’s up to you to be a source of encouragement and motivation when your child is making a mistake.

 Your son does not have to hit rock bottom before turning his life around.
 While he may try to deny his addiction or get angry at you, this conversation may be what gets your child to understand that he needs help.
 Here are a few things to keep in mind before talking to your son:

 - Emphasize the importance of choice.
 While your son’s choices may have led him toward addiction, his choices can also help him break free.
 Encourage him to choose health and sobriety.

 - Avoid enabling behavior.
-Enabling a son who is addicted to alcohol is an easy trap to fall into.
-Your behavior may come from a desire to help, but it prevents your son from seeing how his drinking is affecting himself and those around him.
+Enabling a son who is addicted to alcohol is an easy trap.
+Your behavior may come from a desire to help, but it prevents your son from seeing how his drinking affects himself and those around him.
 Instead of bailing him out every time he gets into trouble, allow the consequences of his addiction to serve as an incentive for change.

 - Love yourself.
 Don’t fall into the trap of guilt.
 Accept that you have limits and that you are not responsible for the choices your son is making.

 - Search for personalized treatment.
 While there are many alcohol addiction treatment facilities, it’s crucial to find one that can address your son’s specific needs.
 Whether he’s a student using alcohol to cope with the stress of school or he’s suffering from a mental health disorder, like depression or PTSD, he needs treatment that will address the underlying issues impacting his alcohol addiction.

 Learn How Gateway Foundation Can Help Your Son